 S. Alice Long, PhD

-Dr. Alice Long received her BS degree in Biology from Macalester College in St. Paul, Minn., and earned her PhD in Immunology from Emory University in Atlanta, Ga.
-She then pursued post-doctoral studies at the University of California at Davis before joining a Seattle-based biotechnology company, Xcyte Therapies.
-In 2005, she joined BRI as a staff scientist in the laboratory of Dr. Buckner and in 2011 became a Research Assistant Member and Manager of the Human Immunophenotyping Core at BRI.
+Dr. Alice Long received her BS degree in Biology from Macalester College in St. Paul, MN, and earned her PhD in Immunology from Emory University in Atlanta, GA.
+She then pursued post-doctoral studies at the University of California at Davis studying the etiology and pathogenesis of primary biliary cirrhosis, an autoimmune disease of the liver.
+She next joined a Seattle-based biotechnology company, Xcyte Therapies, where she helped develop adoptive T-cell therapies for multiple diseases.
+In 2005, she joined Benaroya Research Institute (BRI) as a staff scientist in the laboratory of Dr. Buckner where she applied her T-cell therapy experience to adoptive Treg therapy in T1D while studying the etiology and pathogenesis of T1D.
+In 2011, she joined the faculty at BRI and is currently a Research Associate Member and Manager of the Human Immunophenotyping Core.

 Area of Research

 Dr. Long’s lab is a translational immunology lab focused on discovering how the adaptive immune system is dysregulated in human autoimmunity.
 Specifically, her current research includes three inter-related projects in the setting of T1D.